snowdiamonds/react-email-shopify-liquid/README.md

     > Shopify's email template preview functionality will actually render your email template using the liquid template engine and provide all the relevant objects like `order`, `product`, etc. The `email:dev` script would just render the raw liquid syntax.

 14. **That's it.** Now, repeat for the rest of your email templates!
+Head over to [`examples/emails`](examples/emails) to see more templates.

+## Images

+1. You should either upload images to shopify as files, aws s3, or any other type of CDN.
+2. Then use the CDN urls in the Image tags within the template.

+## Important Notes

+If you take a look at the default shopify email templates available in shopify admin, you'll see there is a lot of logic involved.
+Not every single piece of logic is ported over to this package.
+If any custom logic is required, just create your own component using our provided `Liquid` components.
+See the [example templates](examples/emails) for how this can be done.